contains the active ingredient lisinopril (as dihydrate)

 you are pregnant or breast-feeding

-you have a history of the swelling of the face, lips, tongue, throat, hands or feet, for no apparent reason
+you or a member of your family has a history of swelling of the face, lips, tongue, throat, hands or feet, for no apparent

 you are undergoing haemodialysis